Ermington, New South Wales: Politics

 Prior to the 2007 federal election Ermington was the easternmost suburb in the federal electoral division of Parramatta.
-Since 2007 most of Ermington is contained within the federal electoral division of Bennelong, being on its western boundary.
-A small portion of the suburb, lying west of Silverwater Road, is in the division of Parramatta.
+Between 2007 and 2024, most of Ermington was contained within the federal electoral division of Bennelong, being on its western boundary.
+A small portion of the suburb, lying west of Silverwater Road, was in the division of Parramatta.
+Since the 2024 redistribution, all of Ermington has been in Parramatta again.

 At the state level Ermington is contained within the State Electoral District Of Parramatta.

 At the local government level Ermington is within the City of Parramatta local government area.
 The portion of Ermington east of Spurway Street is in the Lachlan Macquarie Ward while the portion west of Spurway Street is in the Elizabeth Macarthur Ward.